Honduras national football team: Decline

 The team's poor showing in qualifying highlighted the main issues within Honduran football, with some pundits bringing attention to said issues, which included poor leadership and direction from FENAFUTH, poor technical staff, and a negligence from the federation towards player infrastructure.
 The lack of support for proper youth leagues and player development, as well as outdated and limited training facilities were key points in regards to the poor player infrastructure, which also contributed to the poor quality of the national league, leading to the stagnation in Honduran football.
 After FENAFUTH released a statement in regards to the team's failure, former player and top all-time goalscorer for the national team Carlos Pavón criticized the federation, proclaiming, "Are you serious?
 How easy it is to be a leader in Honduras, to justify an eight-year failure in a communiqué.
 The ideal thing would be for the famous committee to show their faces at a press conference and explain what they wrote, wouldn't they?."

+At the 2023 CONCACAF Gold Cup, Honduras made a group stage exit, missing out on qualification into the next round due to a lesser goal difference against invited guests Qatar.

+In late 2023, Honduras began its journey in the 2023–24 edition of the CONCACAF Nations League.
+The team was placed in Group B of League A and finished in second, qualifying alongside Jamaica to the quarter-finals, where a spot at the 2024 Copa América was at stake against Mexico.
+In a two-legged affair, Honduras pulled off an upset in the first leg, defeating Mexico 2–0 in Tegucigalpa with goals from Anthony Lozano and Bryan Róchez.
+In the return leg in Mexico City, El Tri leveled the aggregate score with a 2–0 win and took the tie to a penalty-shootout, where Mexico were victorious 4–2 and secured a spot in the Copa América.
+The match became infamous, especially in Honduras, due to referring decisions made by Salvadoran referee Iván Barton.
+The most notable instances that were highlighted was the equalizing goal scored by Edson Álvarez, which came two minutes after the 9 minutes of added time had already exceeded, and the second instance was during the penalty-shootout when César Huerta was allowed to retake his penalty three times because the Honduran goalkeeper Edrick Menjívar had been off his line the first two times.
+Honduras later advanced to the Copa América play-in against Costa Rica for a last opportunity to qualify, but were defeated 3–1.